RasmusKnothNielsen/Code_examples_Construction_3sem/11._Design_Patterns_Observer_pattern_Flyweight/Flyweight_Pattern/Notes.md

 ###Extrinsic state:
 Fields that contain contextual data unique to each object
-Ex: Height, Width and age.
+Ex: X, Y and age.

 ###Applicability:
  Use the Flyweight pattern only when your program must support a huge number of objects